Aggravated Assault on a Police Officer

 Call a Philadelphia Criminal Defense Lawyer Today

-If you have been arrested with aggravated assault on a police officer, you need experienced and aggressive legal representation.
-Call the Philadelphia criminal defense team of today van der Veen, O’Neill, Hartshorn, and Levin today at 215-515-6892.
+If you have been arrested with aggravated assault on a police officer and have been brought in for questioning, you need experienced and aggressive legal representation.
+Call the Philadelphia criminal defense team of today van der Veen, Hartshorn, and Levin today at 215-515-6892.